-Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
+Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
 It is provided for general information purposes only and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
-We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
+We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections or suggestions should be directed to email@example.com.
+Comments, corrections, or suggestions should be directed to firstname.lastname@example.org.
 The information listed below may have been amended.
-For updated process serving legislation, please visit the Minnesota Courts web site.
+For updated process serving legislation, please visit the Minnesota Courts website.

 Rule 4.02.
 By Whom Served

 Unless otherwise ordered by the court, the sheriff or any other person not less than 18 years of age and not a party to the action may make service of a summons or other process.